trikalex/pp3-rpsls-game/README.md

 	- When "Run Program" is pressed in the Heroku terminal the game is launched and it will display the menu screen with:
 	- The game title on top + the representing graphic emojis
 	- A welcome message
-	- A three options menu for the player
+	- A prompt to choose one of the three options in the Player menu

 ![Launch-menu](/documentation/app/launchgame_menu.png)